AndyShor/PyCB/README.md

 For more  programming-like OOP-style solution have a look at ebisim Python module by Hannes Pahl ([Pahl](https://github.com/HPLegion/ebisim)).

 This toolkit prioritizes transparency, simplicity and ease of use.
-We also pay attention to cross checking of obtained data against known reference values (see **unit tests** section) In present state we focus only on first order processes such as:
+We also pay attention to cross checking of obtained data against known reference values (see **tests** section) In present state we focus only on first order processes such as:

 * single impact ionization (using full Lotz cross sections [[Lotz1](https://doi.org/10.1007/BF01325928), [Lotz2](https://doi.org/10.1007/BF01392963)] and FAC ionization potentials).
 This approach gives systemativ underestimation of cross-sectios for high-Z (Z=50+) very highly charged ions such as Bi 82+ due to complex relativistic effects.